Karner Blue Butterfly

 Did You Know?

-The Karner blue was named by novelist and lepidopterist (butterfly expert), Vladimir Nabokov.
+The Karner Blue was first identified as a distinct subspecies of the Melissa Blue Butterfly (Plebejus melissa) in 1944 by novelist and lepidopterist (butterfly expert), Vladimir Nabokov.

 The Karner Blue Butterfly in NH